Cero-Kurn/world-seed-system/README.md

-Option 1 is the clean, disciplined, top‑down build.
-This is the path that gives you a rock‑solid foundation and prevents the project from collapsing under its own weight later.
+A clean, disciplined, top‑down build that gives a rock‑solid foundation to follow step‑by‑step.
+It designed to prevent the project from collapsing under its own weight later when building a World Seed System web app.
-Let’s turn Option 1 into a clear, actionable roadmap you can follow step‑by‑step as you build your World Seed System web app.

-I’ll give you:
+This will give:

-the full roadmap,
+A full actionable roadmap,

-the purpose of each step,
+The purpose of each step,

-what you produce at each step,
+What is produced at each step,

-and the order that keeps everything stable.
+The order that keeps everything stable.

-This becomes your master plan.
+This becomes the master plan.

-🌱 OPTION 1 — The Linear “Top‑Down” Build
+🌱  The Linear “Top‑Down” Build
-The recommended, stable, scalable path for your world generator.
+The recommended, stable, scalable path for the world generator.
 Below is the complete sequence, broken into phases.

 🧩 PHASE 1 — Core Seed Engine (Foundation)